 3. Aqueon Aquarium Algae Cleaning Magnet

 The Aqueon Aquarium Algae Cleaning Magnet is popular for a number of reasons, including if you’re not interested in a floating cleaner.
 The scrubber is weighted so that the cleaner falls straight down to the substrate instead of floating away if it becomes separated from the magnet.
 It’s black and has an ergonomically designed handle to help with maneuverability.
+Here you can find the Aqueon Aquarium Algae Cleaning Magnet!

 The Aqueon comes in four different sizes, including small, medium, large, and mini-bow.
 The large is recommended for tanks up to 300 gallons or 3/4” thick.
 Although the scrubbing pads are removable, they no longer make replacement pads because the current pads tend to last at least a couple of years.
 The cleaning pads are soft enough to be used on either acrylic or glass aquariums, which makes it more versatile and less likely to scratch the walls.